 A discharge of oil to navigable waters or adjoining shorelines must be immediately reported to the National Response Center (NRC) at 1-800-424-8802 or 1-202-267-2675 when the discharge:

 EPA maintains information on

 federal oil spill reporting requirements.
 State reporting obligations vary and may be more stringent than federal requirements, including obligations to report spills of oil or hazardous substances at lower thresholds.
 The Retail Compliance Center maintains a matrix of state spill reporting requirements.

 For installation considerations, local fire codes often limit tank capacity, and require minimum tank separation from buildings, public ways, dispensers, and other ASTs.
-Typical code spacing requirements are 50 feet separation for nonrated ASTs, 25 feet separation for fireresistant ASTs, and 5 feet for fireprotected ASTs.
-Information on fireresistant/protected tanks can be found at UL 2085
+Typical code spacing requirements are 50 feet separation for non-rated ASTs, 25 feet separation for fire-resistant ASTs, and 5 feet for fire-protected ASTs.
+Information on fire-resistant/protected tanks can be found at UL 2085

 Compliance obligations can be reduced by rightsizing tanks or reducing the amount of petroleum stored in tanks or number of tanks at your facility.
 Staying below reporting thresholds or SPCC plan thresholds can save effort and reduce regulatory requirements.